 DR. BECK: So in a way it’s about the truth.

-ERLAND: There’s that word again.
+ERLAND: And there’s that word again.

 DR. BECK: Erland, can we talk about the day Luna found out the truth?